apoorvabhargava/Implementation-of-CARED-in-ns-3/src/traffic-control/doc/red.rst

 * NLRED (Boolean attribute.
 Default: false)

-In addition to RED and ARED attributes, RARED queue requires following attribute:
+The following attribute should be turned on to simulate RARED queue disc:

 * RARED (Boolean attribute.
 Default: false)

-In addition to RED and ARED attributes, CARED queue requires following attribute:
+The following attribute should be turned on to simulate CARED queue disc

 * CARED (Boolean attribute.
 Default: false)

 Consult the ns-3 documentation for explanation of these attributes.